-Our objective is to provide our Named Executive Officers and other employees with competitive base salaries.
+Our objective is to provide our executive officers, including the Named Executive Officers, and other employees with competitive base salaries.
 We provide this opportunity in order to attract and retain an appropriate caliber of talent and experience for our workforce.
 Our compensation committee reviews executive officer base salaries annually, generally in the first quarter of each year.
-Our compensation committee reviewed base salaries for our executive officers in both 2007 and 2008 using peer group and other data supplied by Compensia.
-In general, our compensation committee targets executive officer base salary compensation around the 50th percentile of the peer group and other data, but has used, and may in the future use, its discretion to approve salaries outside this range based on various factors, including individual responsibilities, individual performance and experience.
+Our compensation committee reviewed base salaries for our executive officers in both 2008 and 2009 using peer group and survey data supplied by Compensia.
+In general, our compensation committee set executive officer base salaries to approximate the 50th percentile of the peer group and other data, but has approved, and may in the future approve, salaries outside this range after taking into consideration, in its discretion, various factors, including individual responsibilities, experience and performance.